College Applications

 College Applications and Deadlines:

 Many college application deadlines are in January and February.
-However, the deadlines are in the fall, if you want full consideration for scholarships, or if you want to apply to ‘early admission’ or ‘early decision’ For example, NSA’s application deadline is Feb 15th, but for early admission, it’s Dec 1st.
+However, the deadlines are in the fall, if you want full consideration for scholarships, or if you want to apply to ‘early admission’ or ‘early decision’.
+For example, NSA’s application deadline is February 15th, but for early admission, it’s December 1st.
 If you know where you want to go, there may be advantages to applying and committing early, such as scholarships as an incentive.
-For more information about early applications, here is a useful article: https://bigfuture.collegeboard.org/get-in/applying-101/the-facts-about-applying-early-is-it-right-for-you
+For more information about early applications, here is a helpful article: https://bigfuture.collegeboard.org/get-in/applying-101/the-facts-about-applying-early-is-it-right-for-you

 Most applications are online, so if you’re interested in a particular college, look on the internet now and quickly determine what is required, so nothing surprises you: